 Campsites in Pymatuning State Park

-Jamestown Campground is the larger of the two RV friendly campgrounds at Pymatuning State Park.
-This campground is a mixture between electric and non-electric sites and it has water available in five different locations.
-The electric hookups are mostly 30 amp, but there are a few sites that offer 50 amp hookups.
+Jamestown Campground is the larger of the two RV-friendly campgrounds at Pymatuning State Park.
+This campground offers a mixture of electric and non-electric sites, and it has water available in five different locations.
+The electric hookups are mostly 30-amp, but there are a few sites that offer 50-amp hookups.

 There are some great amenities at the Jamestown Campground, including a dump station, showers, toilet block, boat ramp, fishing area, swimming beach, picnic area, a disc golf course, and a playground.
-If you need to get some supplies there are some store less than 10 miles from the park.
+If you need to get some supplies there are a few stores less than 10 miles from the park.

 Reservations are required at the Jamestown Campground due to the popularity of the park.
-You are able to book a site up to 11 months in advance and you can stay for up to 14 days during a 30-day period.
-We recommend sites 326, 327 or 328 if you want a fantastic view of the lake while you stay.
+You are able to book a site up to 11 months in advance, and you can stay for up to 14 days during a 30-day period.
+We recommend sites 326, 327, or 328 if you want a fantastic view of the lake while you visit the park.

 Seasonal activities in Pymatuning State Park

-The Pymatuning Lake is a stunning backdrop to shoot some gorgeous photos.
+Pymatuning Lake is a stunning backdrop to shoot some gorgeous photos.
 The most popular photography occurs at the lake during sunset.
-As the sun sets over the lake the sky will be illuminated with mesmerizing pink, yellow and orange colors that reflect off the water.
+As the sun sets over the lake, the sky will be illuminated with mesmerizing pink, yellow, and orange colors reflecting off the lake.
 The water will briefly look like it has changed color, turning it into a colorful wonderland that turns out great when photographed.
-If you want to capture the best shots at sunset we recommend walking on The Spillway Trail and finding as the sunsets along there are some of the best you can find in the area.
+If you want to capture the best shots at sunset we recommend walking on The Spillway Trail because the sunsets along this trail are some of the best you can find in the area.